notional-labs/starport/docs/contributing/index.md

 ## Using this repo

-Review existing [Starport issues](https://github.com/tendermint/starport/issues) to see if your question has already been asked and answered.
+Review existing [Tinyport issues](https://github.com/notional-labs/tinyport/issues) to see if your question has already been asked and answered.

 - To provide feedback, file an issue and provide generous details to help us understand how we can make it better.
 - To provide a fix, make a direct contribution.
 If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to the `develop` branch.